The Book That Changed the Way We Dress, Decorate, and See Ourselves

 Curious how your palette might shape more than just your outfit but also your interior?
 Here’s a look at the original four types—and what they reveal.

-Winter Types: Cool, Bold & Dramatic
+Winter Interior Color Palette: Cool, Bold & Dramatic

 You might be: Cool Winter, Deep Winter, or Clear Winter